Van Cortlandt Upper Manor House

 Van Cortlandt Upper Manor House is a historic home of the van Cortlandt family located in Cortlandt Manor, Westchester County, New York.
-The original house was built about 1773 and subsequently enlarged and altered a number of times.
+The original house was built or significantly rebuilt about 1773 and subsequently enlarged and altered a number of times.

 History

-The original structure is a 2 1/2-story, five-bay brick house, altered by the Van Cortlandt family in the 1830s.
+The present-day structure is a 2 1/2-story, five-bay brick house, altered by the Van Cortlandt family in the 1830s.
 It has a gable roof covered in slate.
 A large 2 1/2-story frame wing covered in stucco was built in the 1920s.

-It was built or remodeled in 1773 by Pierre Van Cortlandt.
+It is highly likely that a smaller building stood on the site as early as 1756 under the ownership of Gertrude Van Cortlandt Beekman (1688-1777), who inherited the Peekskill portion of Van Cortlandt Manor when it was divided in the 1720s.
+After leasing the property from her, her nephew Pierre Van Cortlandt rebuilt or remodeled it in 1773.
 After 1783, the house was occupied by his son Pierre Van Cortlandt, Jr. (1762–1848) until his death.
 In 1889, the house was converted for use as a convalescent home and was later used as a nursing home.